LaSTiqq/Coffee-united-people-2.0/README.md

   - js-cookie
   - socket.io-client

-<sub>You can find actual list of packages in package.json file both on backend and frontend folders</sub>
+<sub>Actual list of packages can be found in package.json file both on backend and frontend folders</sub>

 ## Prerequsites